-When some of these people go off into the wild, wild west, they’ll often believe the industry norm to be correct.
+When some of these people go off into the wild, wild, west, they’ll often believe the industry norm to be correct.
 That the way of working is normal.
 That having no accountability or ethics is normal.
 That carrying perceptions around gender in the industry (and world), narcissism and general distaste is normal.
 This is a constant battle any purpose driven company will be able to relate to.
 I know of a few highly successful people in this industry who’ve had enough of it.
 I feel the pain.
 But it’s our duty to persist and transform it over time.

 In my quest to ‘normalise’ the workplace of a fitness company, I’ve had to learn this the hard way.
-When our purpose filters out the wrong people, this can be turbulent for clients because our model (for now) is based on a coach-client relationship.
+When our purpose filters out the wrong people, this can be turbulent for our members because our model (for now) is based on a coach-member relationship.
 What’s more powerful though for any client in this industry is the faith in the journey itself, which removes any coach bias.
 Your search within to learn, grow and transform is what’s paramount.
 By embodying this perception, it drives transformation through the journey.
 I’ve come to learn this year that for any client, it has to be an internalised drive where the actual value is in responsibility, education and community.

 This industry is poisoned, but we will continue to strive for better.
 We will continue to hire those who wish to reignite their purpose, make an impact and transform lives.
 We will continue to show clients the power of responsibility for their journey.
-We won’t always be popular in our endeavour, but the truth is the best journey you can ever embark on.
+We won’t always be popular in our endeavour, but the truth is that this is the best journey you can ever embark on.